mijp1/castep-docs/docs/tutorials/Coreloss/Coreloss.md

 To create the 2x2x2 supercell, the transformation matrix is rather simple: make the diagonal values 2 like in the figure above (so it becomes 2x larger in all directions) and click `Ok`.
 Select `Search atoms in the new unit-cell and add them as new sites` in the next pop-up window.

 Now that the supercell has been generated, we must save it and turn it into a cell file.
-Click `File -> Export Data` and save it as  `hbn.cif` file (saving it as a `cell` file is not an option).
-We can use `cif2cell hbn.cif` to get information on how to make the new cell - we can change the `cell` file to look like this
+Click `File -> Export Data` and save it as  `cbn.cif` file (saving it as a `cell` file is not an option).
+We can use `cif2cell cbn.cif` to get information on how to make the new cell - we can change the `cell` file to look like this

-*hbn.cell*
+*cbn.cell*
 ```
 %block lattice_abc
 5 5 5